The rise of Alternative Property sector

 Source: EPRA Research.

-Second, there is substantial evidence of undersupply of student accommodation in most of the main cities in Europe2.
+Second, there is substantial evidence of an undersupply of student accommodation in most of the main cities in Europe.
 Third, several investors are eager to increase their allocations to this sector in the near future, although some important barriers need to be surpassed.
 Finally, ESG and sustainability are becoming the most important topics for all types of stakeholders, where REITs and property companies are growing in importance and becoming key participants in the sector.

 Self Storage & Data Centres

 Self-storage companies are entities which rent units out to individuals and companies for a contractual minimum period, usually above 6 months, for the sake of storing their goods.
-As an industry, it has been fuelled by many drivers, including changes in consumers’ behaviour, households composition and digitalization, which have boosted the growth of this sector in recent years.
+As an industry, it has been fuelled by many drivers, including changes in consumers’ behaviour, household composition and digitalization, which have boosted the growth of this sector in recent years.
 The FTSE EPRA Nareit Developed Europe index currently counts 3 self-storage constituents and has proven to be resilient during economic downturns.
 In previous difficult periods in Europe, the sector managed to maintain strong results, outperforming not only listed real estate but also some other asset classes, reaching strong total returns during the COVID-19 pandemic (26.7%), Brexit (16.5%) and the Eurozone Crisis (11.4%) periods.

 Fig .6: Self Storage performance during economic downturns